This guide provides a basic overview of trade marks and covers the basics of selecting a trade mark and registering it in the United Kingdom.

 There is no particular time limit by which overseas trade mark protection must be applied for, and indeed many trade mark applications are filed after many years of commercial use.
 However, it is preferable to file overseas applications within 6 months from the initial United Kingdom application, as this enables them to claim “priority” from the initial application, which effectively gives the overseas applications the earlier filing date of the initial application.

-For information about protecting a trade mark outside the United Kingdom, please see our Basic Guide to Trade Marks (International).
+For information about protecting a trade mark outside the United Kingdom, please see our guide to overseas trade marks.

 What is the difference between “TM” and “®”?